mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 # ENTROPY

-Entropy is a measure of the uncertainty associated with a given distribution $p(y)$ with $K$ distinct state.
+Entropy is a measure of the uncertainty associated with a given distribution $p(y)$ with $K$ distinct states.
 Calculating the information for a random variable is called "information entropy", "Shannon entropy", or simply "entropy".

 $$
 H(p) = - \sum_{k=1}^{K} p(y_{k}) \log p(y_{k})